henrylevesque/rpi_data_collection/README.md

 Python-based code for collecting data on Raspberry Pi Zero 2 W from external sensors and writing it to an internal microSD card as an Excel file.
 The code can be run through a simple terminal command outlined below.

-This device can be used as a modular biometric and environmental data collection device or as a standalone data collection device.

 The goal of this project is to make the entire process as user-friendly and accessible as possible.
+Because the Raspberry Pi is a Single Board Computer (SBC) it allows for flexible configuration as a human-centered modular biometric data collection device, a modular environmental data collection device, or as a standalone data collection device configured specifically to the needs of your project.
+This repository is intended to be a jumping-off point for data collection using Raspberry Pi with an emphasis on producing human-readable data.

 ## Navigation